 Launch and commemorative plaques

-Defining Moments in Australian History was launched by The Hon Tony Abbott MP, Prime Minister of Australia, on 29 August 2014.
+Defining Moments in Australian History was launched by Prime Minister Tony Abbott on 29 August 2014.
 Mr Abbott unveiled a plaque commemorating Captain Arthur Phillip’s establishment of the convict settlement at Sydney Cove, in the month of the 200th anniversary of Phillip’s death.

 More defining moments are commemorated with plaques in the Gandel Atrium at the Museum and at significant sites across Australia.